Racketship01/Vue-Masterclass/README.md

   - NPM library for making HTTP requests
   - `npm install --save axios`
   - ![](./images/axios.png)
   - importing this library in old import syntax **[const varName = require(path/packageName)]**, for outside of the browser environment as new import syntax is not guaranteed to be supported in JS file or in node version.
-But it is supported in our vue app because webpack is transpiring in a plain JS file that going to run with Node
+But it is supported in our vue app because webpack is transpiling in a plain JS file that going to run with Node

   ```js
   //Axios Package --HTTP Request